Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

 In contrast, the slower growth observed for $J_2^1, J_2^2$ suggests that this configuration may encounter challenges in interacting with the flow dynamics, potentially due to a more complex flow behavior that hinders the learning efficiency of the agent.
 These findings highlight the critical role of jet positioning in optimizing flow control strategies.
 The distinct differences in reward growth rates not only reflect the varying degrees of learning efficiency but also emphasize the importance of strategic jet placement in enhancing the performance of DRL-based flow control.
 Configurations like $J_3^1, J_3^2$, which demonstrate rapid reward growth, are evidently more conducive to achieving efficient and precise flow manipulation, whereas slower growth configurations, such as $J_2^1, J_2^2$, may require more refined strategies or adjustments to overcome inherent complexities.
-These insights are vital for refining jet configurations and advancing the effectiveness of DRL algorithms in complex fluid dynamics applications.

-We present the relationship between the drag coefficient and non-dimensional time for four different jet placement configurations, compared to the baseline case without active control, as shown in \cref{fig:figure13}(b).
+The relationship between the drag coefficient and non-dimensional time is presented for four different jet placement configurations, compared to the baseline case without active control, as shown in figure \ref{fig:fig13}(b).
 The baseline curve, representing the drag coefficient without control, exhibits periodic oscillations.
 Once the synthetic jets are activated, the drag coefficient of the square cylinder decreases significantly across all configurations.
 The most notable reduction occurs when the jets are positioned near the rear corner points at $J_3^1, J_3^2$, indicating this placement is the most effective for drag reduction.
 In contrast, jets placed near the front corners at $J_1^1, J_1^2$ show a clear reduction in drag, but with transient spikes and oscillations, suggesting a dynamic interaction between the jets and the flow.
 Configurations at $J_2^1, J_2^2$ and $J_4^1, J_4^2$ also result in substantial drag reduction, though less pronounced than at $J_3^1, J_3^2$.
-This analysis highlights the critical role of jet placement in optimizing flow control and reducing aerodynamic drag around square cylinders.